mhornstein/Cloudinary-Test/Part3/part3.md

 import { generativeRemove } from "https://cdn.skypack.dev/@cloudinary/url-gen/actions/effect";
 ```

-Add a click listener to the **Generative Remove** button.
+Add a click listener to the **Generative remove** button.
 When clicked, it applies the effect with a prompt and then re-renders:

 ```js
 document.getElementById("genremove-btn").addEventListener("click", () => {